tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   Existing system software will not operate equivalently, and updated software may use the new functionality.

-To summarise, the MINOR version must be incremented with any changes which add or modify functionality in a manner which *does not require* downstream users to make changes.
+To summarize, the MINOR version must be incremented with any changes which add or modify functionality in a manner which *does not require* downstream users to make changes.
 If downstream users are required to make changes to their project in order to